-- Commitment A volunteer policy demonstrates commitment to its volunteer programme and its individual volunteers.
-It shows that care and thought has gone into the volunteer programme. - Consistency Volunteers are a diverse range of people.
-Being able to refer to a written policy ensures that decisions are consistent and not made on an ad-hoc basis and that all volunteers are treated equally and fairly. - Clarity A policy allows volunteers to know where they stand.
-It offers some security so they know how they can expect to be treated and where they can turn to if they feel that things are going wrong. - Unity It also helps ensure that your paid staff and wider management structures fully understand why volunteers are involved and what role the volunteers have within the organisation.
+- Commitment a volunteer policy demonstrates an organisation's commitment to its volunteer programme and its individual volunteers.
+It shows that care and thought has gone into the volunteer programme. - Consistency volunteers are a diverse range of people.
+Being able to refer to a written policy ensures that decisions are consistent and that all volunteers are treated equally and fairly. - Clarity a policy allows volunteers to know where they stand and where they can turn to if they feel that things are going wrong. - Unity it also helps ensure that your paid staff and wider management structures fully understand why volunteers are involved and what role the volunteers have within the organisation.